Sherifatu Sumaila

 Sherifatu Sumaila (born 30 November 1996) is a Ghanaian professional footballer who plays as an attacking midfielder and a attacker for Spanish Primera Federación club Rayo Vallecano.
-She previously played for Djurgårdens IF Fotboll (women).
-She is also a former player for USA United Women's Soccer side, LA Galaxy Orange County.
+She previously played for Djurgården.
+She is also a former player for USA United Women's Soccer side LA Galaxy Orange County.
 Sherifatu is a member of the Ghana women's national football team, the Black Queens.
+Sherifatu made her debut for the national U17 squad, Black Maidens, in 2010 to begin representing Ghana.She played a significant role in the Black Maidens team's bronze-winning performance in the 2012 FIFA U17 Women's World Cup.

+Since then, Sumaila has played frequently for the Black Princesses and is currently a member of the Black Queens.

 Education

-Sherifatu Graduated from Feather River Community College in Quincy, California.
+Sherifatu graduated from Feather River Community College in Quincy, California.